You'll see a warning if the content you're trying to see is dangerous or deceptive. These sites are often called "phishing" or "malware" sites.

 - Has a URL that is slightly different from a URL in your browsing history.

-If you think a page was flagged in error and you want to proceed to the site, tap Ignore.
+If you think a page was flagged in error and you want to proceed to the site, dismiss the notification.

 What warnings about dangerous & deceptive content mean